 On Thursday, the first such collaborative session took place between the first recipient of the Oxi Day Foundation Metropolitan Chrysostomos Award, Photini Tomai, and an 8th grade class studying the Holocaust.

 Over her long career, historian Tomai has brought attention to the atrocities committed against Greece’s vibrant Jewish community at the hands of Nazi Germany during WWII.

 Her leading initiative in this effort spans many years and was often accomplished without much support.
-Yet she persevered in her insistence that this story be told, whether people wanted to hear it or not.
+Yet, she persevered in her insistence that this story be told regardless of whether or not people wanted to hear it.